 Joel grew up playing baseball, roller hockey, and soccer.
 He has coached Basketball for both boys and girls at the middle and high school levels with multiple appearances in the state playoffs for both California and Nevada.

 Joel Swedlove served as the Director of Youth Programs and Informal Education for Temple Beth-El (San Antonio, TX) from June 2016 to 2020 before becoming the syngaogue’s first Director of Strategic Engagement.
 Prior to his time in Texas he worked at the Adelson Educational Campus in Las Vegas, NV as a Jewish Music Teacher, Athletics Assistant, and Coach.
 Joel has gained significant experience in informal education having spent his summers as a song leader, unit head, and program director for Camps Alonim, Hess Kramer, and JCC Maccabi Sports Camp, respectively.

 Joel grew up in the Reform movement from his early summers at Camp Swig and Newman to serving as Religious and Cultural VP on NFTY Southern California’s Regional Board.
 Upon graduating High School he served as youth group advisor and director for congregations throughout Southern California and Las Vegas.
 Joel has an M.S. in Organizational Leadership & Innovation from Hebrew Union College-Jewish Institute of Religion and received his B.S. in Communications from the University of Phoenix.
 He has a deep love of movies, comic books, and sports.
-Joel and his wife, Stephanie, are the proud parents of two boys, Ethan and Alexander.
+Joel is the proud father of two boys, Ethan and Alexander.

 Maya Barak – Program Coordinator